Introduction to HTTP Caching

 2. Expires

 The Expires header is used when Cache-Control is present in the code.
-This is a simple HTTP Cache header that sets a date from which any cache resource is considered invalid.
-Once the cache is expired and the user loads the website, a web browser will simply request all content of the page once again.
+This simple HTTP Cache header sets a date from which any cache resource is considered invalid.
+Once the cache expires and the user loads the website, a web browser will request all page content again.

 Conditional Requests

-Above discussed headers simply tell the browser when to retrieve the data from the web server.
+The discussed headers simply inform the browser about when to retrieve the data from the web server.
 Conditional Requests, on the other hand, tell the browser how to retrieve them.
-Conditional Requests tell a browser how it can ask the server if the copy of data in the cache is outdated.
+Conditional Requests instruct a browser on how to query the server to determine if the cached data is still valid or outdated.

 In this process, the browser sends some data about resources it has cached into its memory, and after reading this data, the server decides if the data is outdated or not.